top

 Adoption is when a parent brings a child they are not genetically related to into their family.
 In this family-building method, the adoptive parents have nothing to do with the conception of the child.
 There are many different forms of modern-day adoption, including:

-• Foster care adoption: If a child in the foster care system is legally free to be adopted, it means his or her biological parents have had their rights terminated by the court.
+If a child in the foster care system is legally free to be adopted, it means their biological parents have had their rights terminated by the court.
 The biological parents are no longer eligible to regain custody of their child, and so the child is now free to be adopted by a permanent adoptive family.

 Adoption, of course, is not a cure for infertility.
 Rather, this is a separate family-building method for families who are more interested in being parents than being pregnant or having a genetic relationship to a child.